 "Smart, honest, perceptive and persistent, Linda Langton herself is keenly aware of her obligation to her clients, and Langtons International Agency is a rare find for any author.
 Why?
 Because the combination of marketing and sales is the key to understanding an author's needs in the publishing world of today.
 And Langtons International Agency has it all right on the money, marketing experience and the instinct in knowing where a book belongs."

-Robert Parker, author of The Baby and the Brandy (Endeavour Press 2017)
+Robert Parker, author of A Wanted Man (Endeavour Press, 2017)

 "Since day one, working with Linda and everyone at Langtons International Agency has been a dream.
 She has been such a fantastic mentor, motivator, guardian angel, and friend, and I feel so lucky to be able to work with her.
 I am a better writer simply because of Linda, and the chance to work with Langtons has been the best thing, bar none, that has happened to my writing career."